How to Apply for an ID Card in Pennsylvania

 The ID card information is needed in various situations when you may need a proof of identity, such as when applying for a new job position or opening a bank account.
 The PA DOT mandates applicants for a new ID card to satisfy certain requirements and pay the applicable fees.
 If you want to find out the requirements and the steps in the application procedure, continue reading the sections below.

 Requirements for an ID Card in Pennsylvania

-- Your out-of-state driver's license or ID card, if you possess one.
+- Your out-of-state driver’s license or ID, if you possess one

 The List A for ID card application consists of documents such as birth certificate, certificate of U.S. citizenship, certificate of naturalization, valid U.S. passport, and documents for adopted children.
-The List B proves the residential status of ID card applicants older than 18 years of age.
-This list includes documents for ID card such as the following: tax records, lease agreements, mortgage documents, W-2 form, current weapons permit or current utility bills.
+The List B proves the residential status of applicants older than 18 years of age.
+This list includes documents for ID card such as the following: tax records, lease agreements, mortgage documents and much more.
 Note that only original and valid documents will be accepted.
-Therefore, prior to applying for a PA identification card through the state Department of Transportation (DOT), make sure that you organize yourself and prepare the proper documentation.
+Therefore, prior to applying for a PA identification card through the state DOT, make sure that you organize yourself and prepare the proper documentation.

-Note: Applicants for ID cards who are younger than 18 years of age must visit the PA DOT accompanied by a parent or legal guardian.
+Note: Applicants for IDs who are younger than 18 years of age must visit the PA DOT accompanied by a parent or legal guardian.

 The Pennsylvania ID Card Application Process

 Pennsylvania residents who wonder how and where to apply for PA ID card need to complete the entire application procedure by visiting a local DOT office in person.
 Moreover, identity card applicants may also mail the necessary documentation to the DOT.
 The application procedure consists of several steps.
 The applicant for a new ID card must do the following: